MicrosoftDocs/security/compass/incident-response-playbook-dart-ransomware-approach.md

 ## Incident response playbooks

-Examine guidance for identifying and investigating these additional types of attacks:
+Examine guidance for identifying and investigating these types of attacks:

 - [Phishing](incident-response-playbook-phishing.md)
 - [Password spray](incident-response-playbook-password-spray.md)